SoufianeAatab/EMLlib/README.md

 2. Click on the "Projects" button to see your added projects.

-3. Select the `examples/feed-forward` project.
+3. Go to the `examples` folder and choose your project.

 4. Build the project by clicking on the build button (usually represented as a checkmark icon) in the PlatformIO toolbar.